kimjoyc/matrix_multithreaded/README.md

 Compile your code on the login shell, and then get an interactive shell through the Perlmutter queuing system using the salloc command.
 You can run your code using srun with appropriate options.

-## Problem 4: Performance Analysis using perf
+## 4: Performance Analysis using perf
 Use the perf tool to profile the different code versions.
 For example:
 ```
 bash